Fredrsten/crossingGame/README.md

 #crossingGame
-A game made in JavaScript as a part of a course from Zenva.
+A game made in JavaScript.
+Course delivered by Zenva.